lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_10 Blind a Calculator Project

 This is a text based calculator.
 You start by writing a numberv  and then picking one of the operations; Plus (+), Minus (-), Multiply (*) Divide (/).
 Then it shows you the full calculaton.
-And now you can continue calculating
+And now you can continue calculating with the answer

 ## Day_11 Black Jack Project